Augustin-FL/building-pfsense-iso-from-source/README.md

 - Rename the file `/sys/amd64/conf/pfSense` to `/sys/amd64/conf/libreSense`
 - Edit the file `/tools/tools/crypto/Makefile` : remove `cryptokeytest` from the `PROGS` command

-A little word  on "how are branches organized in this repository": `stable/*` and `devel/*` are synchronized with the original FreeBSD sources. `RELENG_*` are branches used for building pfSense and are containing commits made by Netgate.

-When Netgate decide to refresh sources from upstream in their ISO, they simply merge FreeBSD branches to `RELENG_*` branches.

-It is worth noting that Netgate tries to stick as close as possible to the original FreeBSD kernel, therefore most of their updates are made directly in the original FreeBSD sources.
-There is almost no commit made on `RELENG_*` that do not come from `stable/*` / `devel/*`.

 ### FreeBSD Ports
 - Fork https://github.com/pfsense/FreeBSD-ports and checkout to the `devel` branch (for building dev version) or to  `RELENG_2_5_0` branch (for the stable version)
 - In the folder `/sysutils/pfSense-upgrade/files/`, rename the two files `pfSense-upgrade` and `pfsense-upgrade.wrapper` to `libreSense-upgrade` and `libreSense-upgrade.wrapper`
 - Also rename the folder `/sysutils/pfSense-upgrade/` to `/sysutils/libreSense-upgrade/`

-A little word  on "how are branches organized in this repository": `branches/*` are synchronized with the original FreeBSD ports. `devel` branch is the development branch of pfSense. `RELENG_2_5_*` are branches used for building stable pfSense iso.

-When Netgate decide to refresh sources from upstream in their ISO, they merge FreeBSD branches to the `devel` branch.
-When an update of a port is needed both on stable and dev version, the commit is made to `devel` branch then cherry-picked to `RELENG_2_5_*` branches.

 ### pfSense GUI
 - Fork https://github.com/pfsense/pfsense .
 - Go to the folder `/tools/templates/pkg_repos/` in the branch you would like to build (`master`for dev version, `RELENG_2_5_0` for stable version)
 - Change `pfSense` to `libreSense` in the file names (e.g., `pfSense-repo.abi => libreSense-repo.abi`)

-The dev/snapshot branch of pfSense is `master`. `RELENG_2_5_*` are branches used for building stable pfSense iso.

-When an update is needed both on stable and dev version, the commit is made to the `master` branch then cherry-picked to `RELENG_2_5_*` branches.

 ## A deeper look into Netgate build environment